jwpconsulting/projectify/frontend/src/messages/en/help/labels.md

 There are two ways to assign a label to a task.

-If you are creating a task for the first time, you have the option to assign a label to the task under the **Labels** field.
-Click **Assign label** and a **label context menu** opens that allows you to select labels for this task.
-To close the context menu, **click outside** of the context menu.
+If you are creating a task for the first time, you have the option to assign a label to the task using the **Labels** field in the task creation form.

-To assign labels to a task that you have already created, you can either edit the task by clicking on the task title, pressing **Edit** on the task page and clicking **Assign label** under the **Labels** field.
+To assign labels to a task that you have already created, you can edit the task by clicking on the task title and using the **Labels** field in the task update form.

-Furthermore, you can assign labels from the task list inside a section when you are viewing a project.
-To do so, click **Assign label** next to the task title if no labels have been assigned to the task, or **click on any label** next to the task title if labels have already been assigned.

-The **label context menu** will open and you can select which labels you want to assign to this task.
-To close the label context menu and confirm your choice, **click outside** of the context menu.

 # Edit a label

-Ensure the _label menu_ is open in the side menu by clicking **Filter labels**.
-Click the edit button to the right of the label.
+Go to your workspace settings and navigate to the **Labels** tab.
+Click on the label name or the pencil icon next to the label you want to edit.

-This will open the same menu as creating a label, but this time the name and color will be filled in.
+This will open the same form as creating a label, but this time the name and color will be filled in.
 From here you can edit the name of the label as well as change the color of the label.
-Click the **Save button** to keep your changes.
-You can discard your changes by clicking the **Cancel button**.
+Click the **Save** button to keep your changes.
+You can go back by clicking the **Go back** button.

 # Filter by labels